 - 5. The Governing Body has a fundamental role to play in the management of risk.
 Its role is to: - (a) Integrate risk management into the culture of Somerville.
-This includes: - determining Somerville's approach to risk as a whole or on any relevant individual issue - determining which types of risk are acceptable and which are not - setting the standards and expectations of members and staff with respect to conduct and probity - considering legal compliance as a minimum standard
+This includes: - determining Somerville's approach to risk as a whole or on any relevant individual issue - determining which types of risk are acceptable and which are not - setting the standards and expectations of members and staff with respect to conduct and probity - considering legal compliance as a minimum standard - anticipating and responding, whenever possible, to changing social environmental and legislative requirements - raising awareness of the need for risk management

-- anticipating and responding, whenever possible, to changing social environmental and legislative requirements - raising awareness of the need for risk management - (b) Take major decisions affecting Somerville's risk profile or exposure. - (c) Monitor the management of significant risks to reduce the likelihood of unwelcome surprises. - (d) Ensure that the less significant risks are being actively managed, with the appropriate controls in place and working effectively. - (e) Annually review Somerville's approach to risk management and approve changes or improvements to key elements of its processes and procedures.
+- (b) Take major decisions affecting Somerville's risk profile or exposure and take advice from external bodies or institutions as appropriate, e.g. the University's Development Office, the University Registrar's Office to identify legal risks and obligations, and University HR to advise on recruitment policy. - (c) Monitor the management of significant risks to reduce the likelihood of unwelcome surprises. - (d) Ensure that the less significant risks are being actively managed, with the appropriate controls in place and working effectively. - (e) Regularly review Somerville's approach to risk management and approve changes or improvements to key elements of its processes and procedures.